abash001/Final-Computing-Project/README.md

 I separated the positive and negative image folders as they were too big to upload.
-The full version of the project is available on the VLE.
+The full version of the project is available on the VLE Final Project Report Submissions Page.

 Steps to use the App: